 Passengers were subsequently transported to Honolulu on other flights.
 The delay was something passengers are unlikely to forget.

 Beat of Hawaii: A flight turnaround for mechanical, medical or otherwise can always happen until you reach that mid-way point over the Pacific (typically about 2 1/2 hours).
 It’s something we always watch for and sometimes worry about.
 We’ve personally had close calls on turn-arounds but never actually experienced.
 Have you?

 Kudos to Hawaiian Airlines.

 The company has a great safety record and Hawaiian has never had a fatal accident or the loss of an aircraft since they began flying in 1929.
 Both Hawaiian Airlines and Alaska Airlines are rated among the safest airlines in the world.

-Image courtesy of FlightRadar 24.
+Image courtesy of Flightaware.